 Income tax is the amount you pay to the government on the income you earn in a financial year.
 You can carry out this responsibility by filing your Income Tax Return (ITR) on time.
 So, what is an Income Tax Return?
 It is a way to declare your earnings, deductions, and taxes paid.
 For FY 2024-25 (AY 2025-26), the government has extended the income tax return filing last date to give taxpayers more time to comply.
 Knowing the exact ITR filing last date helps avoid penalties and interest charges while ensuring smooth compliance.

 The Central Board of Direct Taxes (CBDT) has extended the Income Tax Return last date for non-audit taxpayers such as individuals, HUFs, AOPs, and BOIs.
-Instead of 31st July 2025, the ITR last date has been extended to 15th September 2025.
+Instead of 31st July 2026, the August 31 deadline mentioned in the budget is specifically for non-audit business cases.

 Here’s a quick breakdown: